janko/janko.io/_posts/2016-05-24-improving-open-uri.md

   proxy: "http://proxy.com" # delegates to open-uri
 ```

-Open-uri is very lightweight, and benchmarks show that Down loads 40x times
-faster than rest-client.

 ## Conclusion

 I like that I was able to make a lightweight wrapper around open-uri, which